seb646/url-shortener/README.md

 # url-shortener
 This simple PHP-based service converts URLs into short links on a custom top-level domain.
+After each URL shortening, this service records the client's IP address and the date/time.
+This service also tracks the number of uses for each short link.

-The service can record the date/time a short link was created and how many times that link was clicked.
-The main page (`index.php`) features a form for a user to shorten a URL, a warning message if a URL cannot be shortened (and an alert if a URL has been successfully shortened), a display of the five most recent short links, and a display of the five most clicked short links.
+The main page (`index.php`) features a form for a user to shorten a URL, a warning message if the service fails to shorten a URL (and an alert if the service successfully shortens a URL), a display of the five most recent short links, and a display of the five most-clicked short links.
 There is also a public short links directory (`directory.php`) to track every short link in the database.
 Also included is a `.htaccess` file that directs `http://YOUR.TLD/redirect.php?code=xxxxx` to `http://YOUR.TLD/xxxxx`.

 * [View Demo](https://seb646.com/surl/)